MatthewWaldner/sepsis/README.md

 ##### 2. Run AddSampleNameToReads.py on each .fastq read file to add a sample name to the reads.

+This step adds a strain ID to each read within a .fastq file for use within SepSIS.

 Ex: "python AddSampleNameToReads.py path_to_read_folder/Strain1_R1.fastq Strain1 path_to_read_folder/Strain1_withName_R1.fastq" Repeat with all other read files.
 Do not use underscores or spaces in the sample name.

 ##### 3. Concatenate the separate R1 reads together and the R2 reads together in the terminal.

+The read sets are combined in order to simulate non-clonal strain mixing.
+Note that if more strains than are added to the mix, the assembly starts to degrade due to the limitations of SPAdes.
+SepSIS works best with 2 strains, is functional with 3, and becomes more unreliable as more strains are combined.

 Ex: "cat Strain1_withName_R1.fastq" Strain2_withName_R1.fastq" > Strain1and2_R1.fastq"